Cookie consent

 Under GDPR, the information must be provided to the data subject free of charge and the footage must be supplied within 30 days of your receipt of the request.

 Identity Cloak enables organisations to mask the identities of all but the data subject and/or persons of interest in minutes.
 Our auto redaction software provides the ideal solution to meet strict deadlines and reduce the high costs of outsourced editing services or lengthy manual processes.
+It can also redact in real-time, so operators cannot view confidential or private information.

 Visit our CCTV anonymisation software to protect personal privacy page to find out more.